joshooaj/MuxMinus/ISSUES.md

 ## Open Issues

-### API Support

-Allow users to generate an API key and use the service through a REST api.

 ### Add SSO

 The user should be able to register or login using single sign-on with at least Google, GitHub, and Facebook as identity providers.